juggled/honkai-star-rail-player-sentiment-topic-modelling-granger-cause/README.md

     - StoryDialogue_3_lag.png
         - Story/Dialogue sentiment multiplied by feedback count, with a lag of 3
 ### Python files
-- The following three files will give you a user-level menu to select the operations you wish to operate.
+- The following three files will give you a user-level menu to select the operations you wish to operate
 - src/api_scrape_clean_sentiment.py
     - This file will get reviews from Google Play Store and save to reviews.csv
     - You can then clean the file and analyze the sentiment